marcelosousa/safemerge/README.md

   (-) Flow-sensitivity for the dependence analysis
   (-) Fixpoint computation for (mutually) recursive calls (-) Test for correctness and proper support of fields and containers
+  (-) Support for print.out (consider those as outputs)

+(-) Make a library out of Liff so that it can be used from the main verification tool